 The Meadow Bridge Transmission Upgrade project consists of rebuilding approximately 20 miles of the Layland – McClung 69-kilovolt transmission line.
 The work will replace aging infrastructure with modern technology to reduce the likelihood of extended outages to customers.

-Construction is expected to start this fall and progress in several phases over the next two years.
+Construction is expected to start in the fall of 2019 and progress in several phases over the next two years.
 The project is expected to be completed by the end of 2020.

 03/14/2019 - Right-of-way representatives from Emerald Energy continue to work with landowners to acquire supplemental easements.
 Construction of the project is expected to begin this summer.

 03/01/2018 - Appalachian Power has determined a proposed line route for the Meadow Bridge Transmission Line Upgrade Project.
 Appalachian Power right-of-way representatives from Emerald Energy will start the process of reaching out to directly-involved landowners to discuss upcoming activities.